 Salt: Just a pinch, salt has a magical quality of allowing other flavors to blossom.
 It’s also important here to break up the egg whites.
 I use fine sea salt; don’t use table salt which is very ‘salty’ in taste and will set the flavor balance off.

-Now, crack all the eggs into a separate bowl – it’s ok if they are cold.
-Set both of these aside, you’ll use them in a bit.
+Crack all the eggs into a bowl – it’s ok if they are cold.
 Doing this a bit earlier helps them warm up before they hit the heat.

-Into the pot you’ll be cooking the curd, add the sugar.
+Into the pot you’ll be cooking in, add the sugar.
 And then zest the lemons right into the sugar.

 Juice the lemons, you can do this over a scale right into the pot or measure out a full cup.
 Then pour it into the sugar and mix.

-Now beat the eggs with the salt, I think a fork works better than a whisk here to break up all those little white bits.
-Beat it like you would eggs for an omelette or scrambled eggs, really well.
+Now whisk or beat the eggs with the salt, I think a fork works well here to break up all those little white bits.
+Beat it like you would eggs for an omelette or scrambled eggs, really well – all those little white bits you see unmixed will cook just like that (separate from the curd) and we want as few as possible.
 Pour the eggs into the pot with the sugar and lemon, and whisk well.

-Now is the tricky part: cooking!
 Set the pot over low heat, have a rubber spatula and stir it as it cooks.
-If you want to be precise (and since you’ve used six eggs and a bag of lemons it would be prudent to be so) use a thermometer for this step.
+If you want to be precise (and since you’ve used six eggs and a whole bag of lemons it would be prudent to be so!) use a thermometer for this step.

 Now pour this mixture over the sieve (use a bigger one than mine, this was too much work!) and work it through into the butter.
 The goal is to remove the zest and any little bits of white egg that didn’t get broken up.
 We do this so that we’re left with a very, very smooth, almost translucent curd.